-TC Energy's Board is accountable for TC Energy's strategic objectives, including sustainability matters, as well as overseeing the effectiveness of TC Energy's risk management systems and internal controls.
-Our process ensures that the Board is informed of the interrelationship between the business environment and its associated risks, and is intended to facilitate and stimulate discussion of our key business risks.
+TC Energy's Board of Directors provides oversight and direction for TC Energy's strategic objectives, including sustainability matters, as well as overseeing the effectiveness of TC Energy's risk management systems and internal controls.
+Our process ensures that the Board of Directors is informed of the interrelationship between the business environment and its associated risks and is intended to facilitate and stimulate discussion of our key business risks.